maria2018.nbphotography-0979

 Give yourself permission to be happy.

-Your worth doesn’t rest on the check marks on your to do list.
+Your worth doesn’t rest on the check marks on your to-do list.

 Perhaps you were told as a child that you had to finish your chores before playing.
-Well, you’re the adult now.

 Perhaps the workplace is turning you into a machine.
-But you know well that you’re not one.
-Don’t you?

-These stories about perfectionism, having to struggle, staying busy, etc. will untangle every time you act, instead of getting lost in them.
-My advise to this client was to follow her bliss.
-Instead of looking for the short lived accomplishment of a task she truly didn’t care about, I suggested she do something that would make her feel good everyday.
+My advice to this client was to follow her needs for nourishment.
+Instead of looking for the short-lived accomplishment of a task she didn’t care about, I suggested she do something that would make her feel good every day.
 This can be hard if you’ve never done it.
 Your mind is probably complicating things as we speak.
 But it is simple!
-Stretch for a few minutes, listen to music you like, call your best friend, take a bath, go outside.
+Stretch for a few minutes, drink some tea, listen to music you like, call your best friend, take a bath, or go outside and take a walk.
 It is simple.
-Follow your bliss at least once a day and don’t make it dependent on what you have accomplished.
+Follow your need for nourishment at least once a day, and don’t make it dependent on what you have accomplished.
 Do it because it feels good.
 Choose to feel good

-To get there you must listen to the body.
+Happiness comes from a sense of well-being that can be injected into your daily routine.
 That is your first step.
 Listen to your need for replenishing and act on these without delay.

-You don’t have to earn your wellbeing.
-That is your birthright
+You don’t have to earn your well-being.
+That is your birthright.
+You just have to claim it for yourself.

 Do it today.
+What is your body asking for?

 Coach Maria Marcano